percona/k8spsmdb-docs/docs/aks.md

     At success, you will see the message that `namespace/<namespace name>` was created, and the context (`<cluster name>`) was modified.

-    Deploy the Operator [using](https://kubernetes.io/docs/reference/using-api/server-side-apply/) the following command:
+    Deploy the Operator [using :material-arrow-top-right:](https://kubernetes.io/docs/reference/using-api/server-side-apply/) the following command:

     ``` {.bash data-prompt="$" }
     $ kubectl apply --server-side -f https://raw.githubusercontent.com/percona/percona-server-mongodb-operator/v{{ release }}/deploy/bundle.yaml